opencoweb/coweb/docs/python/container.rst

    .. attribute:: accessClass

       Subclass of :class:`coweb.access.AccessBase` to use for controlling user authentication on the coweb server.
-Defaults to :mod:`coweb.auth.PublicAccess` allowing access by all users with a randomly assigned username.
+Defaults to :mod:`coweb.auth.PublicAccess` allowing access by all users.

+      No other implementations are currently available in the :mod:`coweb` package.
+New access managers can be created, however, by subclassing :class:`coweb.access.AccessBase`.

+      This attribute may also be set to a 2-tuple with the class reference as the first element and a dictionary to be passed as keyword arguments to the class constructor as the second.

    .. attribute:: appSettings